 Many of the rivers and trout lakes Colorado have been awarded a Medal, the Gold Medal, showing that these waters have plentiful trout populations which offer great fly fish opportunities.
 Here are the top spots for fly fishing in Colorado:

-If you’re looking for a Colorado fly-fishing destination which offers good prospects all year round, Gore Creek is certainly a good pick.
+If you’re looking for a Colorado river fly-fishing destination which offers good prospects all year round, Gore Creek is certainly a good pick.

 A quiet, secluded trout stream, but don’t underestimate the potential here: You could easily catch all four of the trout species to be found in Colorado here – brown, rainbow, cutthroat and brook trout have all been seen in Gore Creek.
 Why not challenge yourself to see if you can catch one of each type in a single day?!